 And genealogy or family history is no different.
-So just be prepared for this scenario.

-10 Ways to find your family history:
+10 ways to find your family history:

 1. Start With Yourself

 If you want to build a family tree then the best place to start is with yourself.
 You need to work with what you know and build from that.

 Ask yourself some questions:

 - What are their names?

 - When and where did they die, (if applicable)?

 So, start to write this information down and build your family tree from what you know.